- 1 Best Touch Screen Car Stereo Reviews (Updated List)

 - Large Displays – All the touchscreen stereos we presented are 2-DIN models.
 They are larger than single DIN models, and most of the space is taken up by the display.
 Having a large display is always an advantage, as you won’t have to concentrate on the stereo to see who’s calling or to see what song is playing.

 - Media Streaming – Touchscreen stereos can be used as media receivers.
 You can stream media over the Bluetooth connection, or you can use the AUX and USB ports to connect the stereo to media devices.
 This is a great way to make sure you always have your favorite podcasts, music, and videos close at hand, and it can really improve your driving experience.

-- HD Radio – Even if you might not know it yet, there is such thing as HD radio.
+- HD Radio – Even if you might not know it yet, there is such a thing as HD radio.
 When using a touchscreen stereo, you will be able to connect to the HD radio stations available in your area.
 Unlike regular radio stations, HD ones have a better signal, and all the music they play has a better sound quality.